OpenCHAMI/openchami.org/content/about-us/origin.md

 here...](https://github.com/OpenCHAMI/lanl-demo-sc23)

-Following the initial demonstration, additional teams have been adding resoruces to the effort with their own goals.
+Following the initial demonstration, additional teams have been adding resources to the effort with their own goals.
 Work continues on using OpenCHAMI to manage clusters at the US National Laboratories.
 At the same time, sites are working to manage HPC systems from the public cloud with OpenCHAMI on GKE.
 Other sites are collaborating on managing multiple HPC clusters with the same OpenCHAMI installation.

-In May of 2024, the team will showcase progress at the International Supercomputing Conference in Germany.
+In May 2024, the team showcased progress at the International Supercomputing Conference in Germany.
 Installation times, boot times, and overall scale have improved considerably in the last six months.